Singapore Permanent Residence Scheme for Singapore Work Pass Holders

 - If you cannot produce an appropriate certificate for a degree or diploma education that you have completed, don’t list it.
 Otherwise, it might create unnecessary delays where authorities might send you a letter saying that you need to produce the necessary document for verification purpose in order to further process your application.

 - Ask your employer to complete the Annex A (i.e. the last page of the PR application form titled “Annex A to Form 4A (Application for Permanent Residence)”).
-Completion of this form is just to serve as confirmation that the information provided is accurate and valid and it DOES NOT imply Company’s Sponsorship.
+Completion of this form is to serve as confirmation that the information provided is accurate and valid and it does not imply Company’s Sponsorship.

-Although the form states that it will take you approximately 30 minutes to complete, in reality, you will probably end up spending a few hours in completing the PR application form.
+Although the form states that it will take you approximately 30 minutes to complete, in reality, you will probably end up spending a few hours to complete the PR application form.
 The next part of this guide (Part II) will describe the actual submission procedure for the application as well as what to do once your PR application is approved or rejected.

 Next Reading: Singapore PR Application Filing – Part II